wilsonliaows/docs/features/xml-parser.md

 ### Simple XML without attributes

-The default XML parsing is a simple one and will ignore most attributes, except *type*.
+The default XML type is a simple one and will ignore most attributes, except *type*.
 Let's use the following XML that represents a contact record as an example.

 ```xml
 <Contact>